ChristivnJvmes/ChristivnJvmes/README.md

 ### Hi there 👋

-My name's Christian Wilson and I am a learning developer who is primarily focused on iOS app development, but also dabbles in game development.
+My name's Christian Wilson and I am a learning developer who is primarily focused on iOS app development, but also dabbles in game + web development.